leftstick/movoto-cli/docs/api.md

 movoto deps
 ```

-Check if there is any update available for current package.json.
+Check if there is any update available dependencies for current package.json.

 ![](./img/deps.png)